 - November 15, a decision will be made by late December;

 - December 15, a decision will be made by late January;

 - January 15, a decision will be made by late February;

 - February 15, a decision will be made by late March.

 NOTE: (1) President’s Scholarship Competition attendees and students applying during the Early Action cycle with a high school academic core GPA of 4.0 (as calculated by the Office of Admissions) and 1330+ SAT or 30+ ACT will be considered for the Honors College without having to submit a separate Honors application.
-(2) Students admitted to the Honors College must submit the general college deposit to secure their spot in the Honors College.
+(2) Students admitted to the Honors College must submit their Georgia College confirmation deposit to secure their spot in the Honors College.
 For fall 2022, 120 slots are available.
 Students who deposit after all 120 slots have been filled will be placed on a waitlist.
 (3) Bell Hall, the residence hall where incoming Honors students are encouraged to reside, tends to fill up by mid-March.

 Currently enrolled students with an institutional GPA of 3.50 or above may also apply to the Honors College at the end of their first semester on campus.